 Eventually, you may need to send your processor back to Mekiner for repair.
-We will check and replace all worn components for a fee; you will have to pay for the cost of parts.
+We will check and replace all worn components for a fee.
+You will have to pay for the cost of parts and return shipping.

 CAUTION: Do not try to open up any part of the processor yourself.
 You can easily damage internal components.